 Featured July 25, 2012 | crainsdetroit.com | Jay Greene, Crain’s Detroit Business

 The Southeast Michigan Health Information Exchange has completed a $3 million contract with the Social Security Administration to develop an electronic disability claim filing service.
+With some of the best disability insurance guides available to provide information on insurance, it should make, filing a claim a less difficult.

 Federal stimulus funding has allowed SEMHIE, one of six regional health information exchanges in Michigan that are part of the Michigan Health Information Network Shared Services, to construct the technology for the exchange, said Robert Jackson, M.D., the exchange’s chairman.